microsoft/InventorySample/docs/chapters/architecture/navigation-app.md

 #### Passing the state as an argument in the navigation

+If we have a look at the `Navigate` method implemented of the *Navigation Service*, we have a nullable `parameter` in addition of the type of the ViewModel we want to navigate to.
 ```csharp
 public bool Navigate(Type viewModelType, object parameter = null)
 {